 No!
 Michael kills an employee and all that happens is he gets sent back to his room to make more masks.

-Then Dr. Loomis abandons all hope for Michael and writes a book about his experiences with him.
+Then Dr. Loomis abandons all hope for Michael, writes a book about his experiences with him, and goes off on a book signing tour.
 Does the state assign another Doctor to take over?
 NO, he's left to the sympathies of one of the janitors who doubles as a hospital orderly, Ismael (Danny Trejo: FROM DUSK TILL DAWN, ANACONDA, FROM DUSK TILL DAWN 2, THE DEVIL'S REJECTS, HOOD OF HORROR, GRINDHOUSE).

 So it's act three and fifteen years later.
 Like Loomis, I've abandoned all hope.
-In about the last 40 minutes of the film is where everyone who has seen HALLOWEEN will remember this condensed version.
+In this last 40 minutes of the film, everyone who has seen the original HALLOWEEN will remember this condensed version.
 Nobody gets enough depth of character to matter at all, though Dee Wallace (CRITTERS, THE FRIGHTENERS, VOODOO MOON, ABOMINABLE), as Cynthia Strode manages to make us feel for her character by sheer strength of acting alone.
 I hope Zombie appreciated her effort.
 Tyler Mane (THE X-MEN) does a superb job as the unstoppable killing machine, grown Michael, but he might as well be playing Hamlet in a sewer by this time.